davisnando/akeneo-node-sdk/README.md

 make generate
 ```

-__Note__ that there is currently a typo in the OpenAPI documentation.
-Replace all
+__Note__ that there are currently some typos/bugs in the OpenAPI documentation.
+Replace
-occurrences of "Content-type" with "Content-Type" after generating and before
+all occurrences of the following after generating and before publishing.

-publishing.
+- "Content-type" with "Content-Type"
+- `"properties": { "_embedded": {` with `"type": "object", "properties": { "_embedded":
+  {`

 ### Publishing